git-no/jekyll-breadcrumbs/README.md

 ## Installation

-1. Download this repository zip file and unpack the zip-file.
+1. Download the latest [release](https://github.com/git-no/jekyll-breadcrumbs/releases) and unpack the file.
 - Copy the content of *_plugin* folder to your Jekyll repository *_plugin* folder.
 - Copy *nav-breadcrumb.html* into your Jekyll repository *_include* folder.